JIWON0520/TinkeredMSTVol.2/README.md

 In this paper, we consider moving Terminals in real time.
 New Terminals are able to insert.
 Also existing Terminals are able to delete or move to other Partition.
-If there are many operations, after operation are ended, getting MST of all terminal  takes considerable time.
+If there are many operations, getting MST of all terminal in evey operation takes considerable time.
 So a method of maintaining MST following operation without reconstructing  new MST is described in this paper.

 ## Algoritm